getpelican/pelican/docs/tips.rst

           deploy:
             required: false
             default: true
             description: "Whether to deploy the site.
-If checked then build the site and deploy it.
-If not checked then just test that  the site builds successfully but don't deploy anything."
+If checked, then build the site and deploy it.
+If not checked, then just test that the site builds successfully but don't deploy anything."
             type: boolean
     jobs:
       deploy: